Understanding Effects

 Exceptions

-Exceptions let you signal errors without threading return values through your code, which is convenient.
-But they are invisible in the type system (in most languages), they break control flow in surprising ways, and they cannot be resumed.
-When a function throws, it is done.
-The caller can catch the exception, but cannot tell the function to try a different approach.
+Exceptions let you signal an error without threading return values through every layer of code.
+The convenience is real.
+But in most languages they are invisible to the type system, they bend control flow in surprising ways, and they cannot be resumed.
+When a function throws, it is finished.
+The caller can catch the exception, but it cannot hand the function a value and ask it to carry on.

 Monads

 Haskell's approach is to wrap effects in types like IO, State, and Either.
-This is principled and the type system tracks what effects you use.
-But it comes with real syntactic overhead: do-notation, monad transformers, and the genuine difficulty of combining multiple effects.
-Monad transformer stacks are a recurring source of frustration, even for experienced Haskell programmers.
+The approach is principled, and the type system faithfully tracks which effects you use.
+But it carries real syntactic weight: do-notation, monad transformers, and the genuine difficulty of combining several effects at once.
+Transformer stacks are a recurring source of friction, even for seasoned Haskell programmers.

 Async/await

-Async/await solves one specific effect, concurrency, but it creates a "function color" problem.
-Async functions cannot be called from sync functions without ceremony.
-Every function in the call chain must decide whether it is async, and changing that decision later ripples through the entire codebase.
-You end up with two parallel worlds of functions that do not mix easily.
+Async/await solves a single effect, concurrency, and in doing so creates the "function color" problem.
+An async function cannot be called from a sync one without ceremony.
+Every function in the call chain must declare a color, and changing that choice later ripples outward through the whole codebase.
+You end up maintaining two parallel worlds that refuse to mix.

 The Effect Solution

-Algebraic effects solve all of these problems with a single mechanism.
-The idea has three parts.
+Algebraic effects answer every one of these problems with a single mechanism.
+The idea has three parts: declare, perform, handle.

 Declare

-You define an effect as a set of operations.
-This is like declaring an interface, but for side effects:
+You define an effect as a set of operations, the way you would declare an interface, except the interface is for side effects:

 [effect Console